 About the Bill

 New Futures is working with the New Hampshire Alliance for Healthy Aging to oppose this harmful amendment.
-Learn more about HB 570 in its original form here.
+Learn more about the bill as amended here (on the bill docket, click As Amended by the House under Bill Versions).

 Learn More About the Prescription Drug Affordability Board